tensorflow/docs/site/en/r1/guide/extend/bindings.md

 between the generated code and the `OpDef`s checked into the repository, but is useful for languages where code is expected to be generated ahead of time like `go get` for Go and `cargo ops` for Rust.
-At the other end of the spectrum, for some languages the code could be generated dynamically from [`tensorflow/core/ops/ops.pbtxt`](https://www.tensorflow.org/code/tensorflow/core/ops/ops.pbtxt).
+At the other end of the spectrum, for some languages the code can be generated dynamically from [`tensorflow/core/ops/ops.pbtxt`](https://www.tensorflow.org/code/tensorflow/core/ops/ops.pbtxt).

 #### Handling Constants